Discussion group: Facebook groups

 Facebook groups simplify processes and protect the privacy of users when they interact with people.
 Users can create a group and delegate admins.
-Group admins are able to make a range of adjustments to the group page, such as changing its cover photo, moderating posts and comments, and pinning posts so that the permanently appear at the top of the group page.
+Group admins are able to make a range of adjustments to the group page, such as changing its cover photo, moderating posts and comments, and pinning posts so that they permanently appear at the top of the group page.
 Admins can also create group events, news updates and manage group members.
 By default, groups are public, and anyone can join them at the discretion of that group's admins.
 However, groups may be marked as private — a user may only join such a group if an existing member sends them an invitation.
 A single user is capable of joining a maximum of 6000 groups.

 WhatsApp groups

 WhatsApp is a mobile messaging app with group discussion features.
 Users can create group chats to facilitate group discussions.
 By default, all group members are admins of that group, but this may be changed at the discretion of any existing admin.
 Admins have the ability to rename the group, add and remove members, and delete messages that have been sent to the group.